Spread the love

-sourdough salt dough ornaments drying
+sourdough salt dough ornaments on baking sheet.

 If you are looking for a fun project to do with your little ones, try making homemade salt dough ornaments.
 Similar to play dough, this salt dough recipe brings hours of fun creating new designs and decorating the ornaments.